jameshfisher/jameshfisher.com/_posts/2017-09-02-what-is-a-good-blog-post-title.md

 ---
-title: "What makes a good blog post title?
-5 steps to going VIRAL!"
+title: What makes a good blog post title?
+5 steps to going VIRAL!
+tags: []
 ---

 I now have 256 blog posts.